Ben-elliot27/Ben-elliot27.github.io/_projects/project1.md

 ---
-layout: project
-title: "Project 1 Title"
+title: "Project 1"
-description: "A brief description of what this project is about."
-category: featured
+layout: single
 ---

+Description of Project 1.

 ### Project Overview
 This project is focused on...